It is as simple as downloading and installing this MSI package.

 You encrypt this information and then you can safely store it locally, in the cloud or send via email.

-Question: How it works?
+Question: How does it work?

-Answer: On a high-level it works like this:
+Answer: On a high level it works like this:

 Question: What is OpenPGP ?